neurobagel/federation-api/README.md

 uv sync --group dev
 ```

-to set up things in editable mode.
+to set up the project in editable mode.

 And then launch the API with